Equality & Diversity

 Doctoral Studies constitute a key activity and major priority for multi-disciplinary research universities and represent one of the most important contributions of universities to the development of societies, through creative and collaborative approaches.
 Significant challenges and changes in higher education and substantial reforms of doctoral education and early research careers across Europe are central to the strategies of universities, and the DS WG fully assumes its important role in this process, fostering both rigorous doctoral training and meaningful doctoral research results.

-The main remit of the Working Group is on a permanent exchange of information, sharing of best and innovative practice and joint activities of CG Universities and corresponding European University Alliances in the organization of doctoral programs and support of early research careers.
-We assist CG Universities in their aim of increasing participation in European research and education projects and offer our expertise as an excellent basis for possible contributions of the Coimbra Group to European policy-making relating to doctoral studies and early research careers.
+The main remit of the Working Group is on a permanent exchange of information, sharing of best and innovative practice and joint activities of Coimbra Group Universities and corresponding European University Alliances in the organization of doctoral programmes and support of early research careers.
+We assist Coimbra Group Universities in their aim of increasing participation in European research and education projects and offer our expertise as an excellent basis for possible contributions of the Coimbra Group to European policy-making relating to doctoral studies and early research careers.

-- International collaboration and mobility in doctoral education and research, fostering initiatives for joint programmes and thematic doctoral networks.
+- International collaboration and mobility in doctoral education and research, fostering debates and initiatives for joint programmes, cotutelles, best practices exchanges.

 - Participation in research and education projects.